anras5/AirportManager/README.md

 ### Map

-A cool feature of the Airport Manager is a map that visualize current flights.
+A cool feature of the Airport Manager is a map that visualizes current flights.

 ![map](screenshots/map.png)